Vascular dementia is a common type of dementia caused by reduced blood flow to the brain. It's estimated to affect around 180,000 people in the UK.

 Vascular dementia is caused by reduced blood flow to the brain, which damages and eventually kills brain cells.

 - narrowing and blockage of the small blood vessels inside the brain

 - a single stroke, where the blood supply to part of the brain is suddenly cut off

-- lots of "mini strokes" that cause tiny but widespread damage to the brain
+- lots of "mini strokes" (also called transient ischaemic attacks, or TIAs) that cause tiny but widespread damage to the brain

-In many cases, these problems are linked to underlying conditions, such as high blood pressure and diabetes, and lifestyle factors like smoking and being overweight.
+In many cases, these problems are linked to underlying conditions, such as high blood pressure and diabetes, and lifestyle factors, such as smoking and being overweight.

 Tackling these might reduce your risk of vascular dementia in later life, although it's not yet clear exactly how much your risk of dementia can be reduced.